What is the Unified Carrier Registration (UCR) ?

 The UCR replaces the single state registration system.
 All motor carriers and other businesses involved with interstate commerce must submit annual fees based on fleet size.
 This is in order to supplement funding for state highway motor carrier registration and safety programs.
 The registration should be in the participating state.
 To get started with the online registration process for the UCR, click here.

-All Carriers, such as private, for hire or exempt, must register.
-You must also register if you’re a:
+All carriers such as private, for-hire or exempt carriers must register.
+This also includes:

-Everybody who is registered must pay its UCR fee within the state you reside primarily.
-However, some states are not participating in the program.
-If your base state does not participate, you are required to pay the UCR fee in a neighboring participating state.
-The following states are not participating: Arizona, Florida, Hawaii, Maryland, Nevada, New Jersey, Oregon, Vermont, Wyoming, and D.C.
-If you don’t pay your UCR fee, it will hurt your business.
+The one who registers must pay fees through what is called a “Base State”.
+A base state can work on behalf of participating states.
+Some states do not participate in this program.
+If your base state does not participate, then you must pay the UCR fee in a neighboring state that also participates.
+The following states do not participate: Arizona, Florida, Hawaii, Maryland, Nevada, New Jersey, Oregon, Vermont, Wyoming, and D.C

-Whether you are setting up your initial UCR registration, or need help with your renewal, our professional team ensures your registrations and filings are handled accurately and in a timely manner.
+If you need assistance with setting up your initial registration, or if you have questions on your renewal, our team of professionals will ensure that your registrations and filings are managed effectively, accurately and timely.

 |AL||$100 first offense, $500 subsequent offense.
 No Out-of-Service.|